locki-io/blender-extension/README.md

 Connect Blender to the MultiversX ecosystem, bridging the gap between 3D creation, generative design, and blockchain technology.

+## ✨ "You mint, lucky you!" ✨

 ## Introduction

-The main goal of this addon is to seamlessly integrate Blender with the MultiversX ecosystem.
+The MultiversX Blender Addon establishes a symbiotic link between Blender and the MultiversX ecosystem.
 This facilitates 3D artists, designers, and developers in the realization of 3D creation and generative design.
-Using this addon, users can manage the 3D data stored in their MultiversX devnet wallets and harness Blender's capabilities to construct, modify, and visualize 3D assets.
+Using this addon, users can manage the 3D data stored in their MultiversX devnet (for the moment) wallets and harness Blender's capabilities to construct, modify, and visualize 3D assets.
 From primitive CAD constructions to intricate meshes, and even the underlying Python code, everything is (will be) made accessible and manageable.

 One of the prominent features is the integration with Blender's powerful Geometry Nodes, leveraging their capabilities to accelerate and enhance 3D creation processes.

+> **Note**: The product is currently in its alpha phase, crafted specifically for the MultiversX-Encode Hackathon.
+Your insights and feedback will be instrumental in shaping its trajectory!

 ## Requirements